Jamie Watson (soccer)

 Jamie Watson (born April 10, 1986) is a former American soccer player and current match analyst with MLS Season Pass on Apple TV.
+Jamie was an analyst for Host Broadcast Service on the world feed for the 2026 FIFA Men's World Cup.
+Previously, he was an analyst for the 2025 FIFA Club World Cup on TNT Sports and DAZN.

 Career

 College

 Watson played two years of college soccer at University of North Carolina at Chapel Hill, but left after his sophomore season to sign a Generation Adidas contract with Major League Soccer.

 Watson scored 12 goals and had 10 assists in his 2 seasons at UNC.
 Watson earned the coveted ACC Rookie of the Year after a highly successful freshman year.
 He was also named to Top Drawer Soccer's All Freshman Team at the conclusion of the season.
 During his second season, Watson was named to the ACC All-Tournament team and was selected to the All ACC team.